作者: Louis Rosenfeld / Peter Morville / Jorge Arango

 Figure 11-1.
 The process of information architecture development

-• Design is where you shape a high-level strategy into an information architecture, creating detailed sitemaps, wireframes, and metadata schema that will be used by graphic designers, programmers, content authors, and the production team.
-The design phase is obviously where most of the work of information architecture is done.
+phase is obviously where most of the work of information architecture is done.
 That said, quantity cannot drive out quality.
 Poor design execution can ruin the best strategy.
+Implementation